List of Marvel Comics characters: H: Gabrielle Haller

-Gabrielle Haller was a catatonic Holocaust survivor who was awoken by Charles Xavier and fell in love with him as he and Magnus oversaw her recovery.
+Gabrielle Haller is a character appearing in Marvel Comics.
+Haller was a catatonic Holocaust survivor who was awoken by Charles Xavier and fell in love with him as he and Magnus oversaw her recovery.
 When she is kidnapped by terrorist organization Hydra, led by the Nazi Baron Strucker, Charles and Magnus used their mutant powers to save her and defeat Hydra.
 Immediately afterwards, Magnus left Gabby and Charles feeling that her and Charles' view on mutants and humans contrasted his own.
 Magnus left with Nazi gold Hydra wanted to claim.

 Over some time, the two amicably ended their relationship.
 Soon after, Charles leaves Israel unaware that Gabrielle was pregnant.
 Years later, Gabrielle became the Israeli ambassador to Great Britain living in Paris with her young son David.
 During a terrorist attack at her home claiming the life of David's godfather Daniel Shomron, David's mutant powers activated, ending with him killing the terrorists and putting himself in a catatonic state.
-Later, David (who is now in his late teens) developed a disease the comic inaccurately describes as autism, which concerns his mother, who thinks it is a symptom of something more serious.
-Gabrielle did everything she could, but she turned to Moira MacTaggert for help.
-She tells Moira that Xavier is David's father and that she does not want him involved.
-Unfortunately, David's powers began to manifest uncontrollably, absorbing the psyches of two of MacTaggert's friends, Tom Corsi and Sharon Friedlander.
-Moira had no choice but to call Xavier to help who is assisted by some of the New Mutants.
-When David absorbs Moira's and Wolfsbane's psyches into his mind, Xavier and Danielle Moonstar used their powers to enter it as well.
+David's powers manifest uncontrollably, absorbing the psyches of Tom Corsi and Sharon Friedlander.
+Moira MacTaggert is forced to call Xavier to help who is assisted by some of the New Mutants.
+When David absorbs MacTaggert's and Wolfsbane's psyches into his mind, Xavier and Danielle Moonstar use their powers to enter it as well.
 It is here that Xavier discovers he is David's father.
-Gabrielle and Cypher are also absorbed and they all meet David's various personalities, including that of the absorbed psyche of the terrorist leader who raided his home.
-Eventually, Dani and David's personalities returned everybody to their bodies, fixing most of David's mind and suppressing his personalities.
-Despite her secrecy, Xavier does his best to help raise David.
+Moonstar and David return everybody to their bodies, fixing most of David's mind and suppressing his personalities.

-Later, Gabrielle becomes the attorney of Magneto, who is on trial for crimes against humanity.
-The trial was halted when Baron Strucker's mutant twin children, collectively named Fenris, attacked the proceedings seeking revenge against her, Xavier and Magneto for their father's death.
-After Xavier and Magneto defeated them, Magneto did not return to the courtroom.

-After Bishop kills David, Gabrielle is heartbroken, but eventually moves on with her life, continuing work as an ambassador.
-David kills Gabrielle after being resurrected, but later brings her back to life alongside Abigail Brand, Chamber, Karasu-Tengu, and Sojobo Tengu.